frederic-perez/AmE-dictionary/data/dictionary.md

 __televised__
 __tell > telling stretch__ _The telling stretch of the season._
 __tell me about it!__ :es: ya te digo (?)
-__telling__ _n_ :three::hammer: _In her telling, this "they" of hers is scaring the bejeezus out of good, God-fearing conservatives._ _In their telling, the father’s experience in Cuba becomes a parable._ _A sensitive telling of the case of Richard and Mildred Loving._
+__telling__ _n_ :three::hammer: _In her telling, this “they” of hers is scaring the bejeezus out of good, God-fearing conservatives._ _In their telling, the father’s experience in Cuba becomes a parable._ _A sensitive telling of the case of Richard and Mildred Loving._
 __tellingly__
 __telltale__ _n_ :four: __3__ An indicator, such as a warning light, that serves to warn of a hazard or problem. _Telltale signs._
 __tellurian__ _adj_ :two: Of or characteristic of the earth of its inhabitants; terrestrial.